fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 What it does is:
 - verifies parameters,
-- if they are invalid it returns an Error Answer with the error
+- if they are invalid then it returns an Error Answer with the error
-- if valid then calls the remote source
+- if valid then it calls the remote source
   - if that's successful it saves the received data and returns Success Answer
   - if the request fails Error Answer is returned

 Now this is a bit more complicated, let's open our test file:

 ```kotlin
 org.fnives.test.showcase.core.login.CodeKataSecondLoginUseCaseTest
 ```

+### 0. Setup

 - declare the `sut` variable and its dependencies, you should be familiar how to do this by now.